-Reflecting these concerns, there has been renewed interest in some variant of the "Tobin Tax", a proposal by Nobel prize-winning economist James Tobin originally suggested for application to foreign exchange markets.
+Reflecting these concerns, there may be renewed interest in some variant of the "Tobin Tax", a proposal by Nobel prize-winning economist James Tobin originally suggested for application to foreign exchange markets.
 The proposal (often described as "throwing sand in the wheels") envisages some small tax rate (eg a stamp duty) on asset transactions which penalizes, and thus inhibits, short term trading, but has little effect on long term position taking.
-Even if judged to have net benefits, its implementation would require comprehensive international agreement to be successful - a prospect which seems unlikely.15